-It was left to the redeemed, to His apostles especially, sanctified by a new life, vision, and measure of all things, it was left to all the faithful as their true successors, to dwell on the costly side of the Christ's work, to draw out the hidden wealth of the Father's grace, and the demands of the Father's nature in Christ's cross, and to magnify what the Fatherhood cost both Father and Son.
-It was indeed even then the teaching of Christ.
-The earthly Christ was not the all of Christ.
-The whole Christ was there, but not all that is in Christ.
-Totus Christus sed non totum quod in eo est, says Calvin.
-He taught Paul in the spirit as truly as He taught the disciples in the flesh.
-And in Paul He had perhaps a more teachable disciple than they were - a more sensitive pupil, a more adequate soul, and possibly even on points a more trusty reporter of His truths than they.
-There is an insight into the meaning of His work opened up by the humbled and grateful experience of those first saints whom that work remade.
+It was left to the redeemed, to His apostles especially, sanctified by a new life, vision, and measure of all things, it was left to all the faithful as their true successors, to dwell on the costly side of the Christ's work, to draw out the hidden wealth of the Father's grace, and the demands of the Father's nature in Christ's cross, and to magnify what the

+Fatherhood cost both Father and Son.
+It was indeed even then the teaching of Christ The earthly Christ was not the all of Christ The whole Christ was there but not all that is in Christ Totus Christus sed non totum quod ineo est, says Calvin.
+He taught Paul in the spirit as truly as He taught His disciples in the flesh.
+And in Paul He had perhaps a more teachable disciple than they were-a more sensitive pupil, a more adequate soul, and possibly even on points a more trusty reporter of His truths than they.
+There is an insight into the meaning of His work opened up by the humbled and grateful experience of those first saints whom that work re-made.
 And they certainly confess that it was the work of the cross more than the words of His mouth that made them what they were.
-The cross
+The cross produced in them its own commentary, theology, and exposition.
+And it was left to them to provide that theology as the exposition not of a theme, but of the life and spirit which took possession of them from the cross.